Skala-Podilska: Modern period

 After the defeat of Nazi Germany, Skala-Podilska officially became part of the Soviet Union as a result of the territorial changes of Poland after World War II.
-It became part of Ukraine on July 16, 1990, when Ukraine declared its independence from the Soviet Union.
+It belonged to Borshchiv Raion of Ternopil region of the Ukrainian SSR.
+As a result of the war, the town had lost most of its inhabitants.
+A quarry located near the town became a mass grave for Ukrainian Insurgent Army partisans executed by Soviet authorities.
+By 1966 Skala-Podilska had a population of 4,500.
+An asphalt factory and several food industry enterprises were active in the settlement.
+During the 1970s the ruins of the palace were dismantled, and a tourist base was established on the site.
+The landscape park, one of the best in Ukraine, survives along with several minor structures and the Gołuchowski family crypt, which during the Soviet era served as a petrol station.

+Since August 24, 1991 it has belonged to independent Ukraine.
 Until 18 July 2020, Skala-Podilska belonged to Borshchiv Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ternopil Oblast to three.
 The area of Borshchiv Raion was merged into Chortkiv Raion.

 Until 26 January 2024, Skala-Podilska was designated urban-type settlement.
 On that day, a new law entered into force which abolished this status, and Skala-Podilska became a rural settlement.

-Geography and geology

-The town is located 108 km away from the regional center and 37 km from the district center.

-The name of the town reflects the features of the relief and the geological structure of the terrain.
-The local ultrasound mountains with rocky screws were a serious obstacle to enemies.
-Unlike the surrounding area, where limestone deposits belong to a thick ridge (once a barrier reef of the ancient Sarmatian, belonging to the Neogene Period Cenozois), in the Skala itself, they are an inheritance of silo.
-Disassembly of the Silurian period near the Skala Podilsky castle since 1996 are protected by the state as a monument of local geology.